Top network executives, anchors meet with Donald Trump

 Related: No news conference by Trump yet

-There are many looming questions about whether Trump will provide the same levels of press access that past presidents have permitted, like a traveling "press pool" and regular news conferences.
+There are many looming questions about whether Trump will provide the same levels of press access that past presidents have permitted, like the traveling "press pool" and regular news conferences.

 CNN's Dylan Byers contributed reporting.